Greece and creditors proclaim 'end of crisis'

 'I'm happy'

-For Greece, Thursday's tight but dispassionate late-night negotiations were an uncharacteristic end to what former prime minister George Papandreou called "a new odyssey", when asked about the EU and the IMF's rescue, which began in 2010.
+For Greece, Thursday's tight but dispassionate late-night negotiations were an uncharacteristic end to what former prime minister George Papandreou called "a new odyssey", in 2010 when he asked the EU and the IMF to come to Greece's rescue.

 After three bailouts in eight years, with €273.7bn disbursed so far, a near-exit from the euro in 2015, and a 25-percent fall in GDP, Greece "is turning a page," finance minister Euclid Tsakalotos said.